lubiana/no-framework-tutorial/16-data-repository.md

 );
 ```

-Of course we need to define the correct implementation for the container to choose when we are requesting the Repository
+Of course, we need to define the correct implementation for the container to choose when we are requesting the Repository
 interface:
 `conf/dependencies.php`